-- 1. Children who are looked after by a local authority (i.e. in their care or provided with accommodation by the authority for a continuous period of more than 24 hours).
-Children who were previously looked after but immediately following being looked after became subject to an adoption order, residence or special guardianship order.
+- 1. Looked After Children-These are defined as Looked after Children and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted or became subject to a child arrangement order or special guardianship order.
 Please see "Additional Information". - 2.
 Children or families who have a significant medical, physical, psychological or social need.
 Evidence must be attached with the application form.
 Applications under this criterion must be supported by written evidence from an appropriate professional involved stating clearly why the preferred school is the most appropriate for the child and reasons why other schools in the city are inappropriate.
 Please see "Additional Information". - 3.
 Children living within the school's designated catchment area.
 (If the school cannot admit all applications from the catchment area, applicants will be ranked within this category in accordance with priorities in 4. below: - 4.
-Children living outside the school's catchment area in the following priority order: - i) children who have a brother or sister (living within the same household) already on roll and who will still be attending the school the following academic year; - Note this category does include step-brothers/step-sisters, adoptive and foster brothers/sisters living within the same household or children whose parents are married or cohabiting and live together within the same household. - ii) Children whose parents have a religious conviction for attending the school.
-Please see "Additional Information"; - iii) children eligible for service premium
+Children living outside the school's catchment area in the following priority order: - - i) children who have a brother or sister (living within the same household) already on roll and who will still be attending the school the following academic year.
+Note this category does include step-brothers/step-sisters, adoptive and foster brothers/sisters living within the same household or children whose parents are married or cohabiting and live together within the same household. - ii) Children whose parents have a religious conviction for attending the school.
+Please see "Additional Information". - iii) children eligible for service premium iv) children of staff employed at the school